ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 In more practical terms, the [set_model_reference] method can be used to specify the time period where the reference of a given model should be placed.
 As a consequence, all algorithms associated with the specified model (not just those monitoring the performance, but also those operating on the data used by the model) will be initialized on the specified reference.
-Of course, you should provide the data you want to use as a reference to the platform before calling this method, for instance using the
+Of course, you should provide to the Platform the data you want to use as a reference before calling this method, for instance using the
 [add_historical_data] method.

 After setting the reference, the [add_production_data] method can be used to send production data to the platform.
 This data will be analyzed by the monitoring algorithms